Auties00/Cobalt/README.md

-             .media(urlMedia) // Set the document of this message .title("A nice pdf") // Set the title of the document .fileName("pdf-test.pdf") // Set the name of the document .pageCount(1) // Set the number of pages of the document .build(); // Create the message
+             .media(urlMedia) // Set the document of this message .title("A nice pdf") // Set the title of the document .fileName("pdf-test.pdf") // Set the name of the document .pageCount(1) // Set the value of pages of the document .build(); // Create the message
        api.sendMessage(chat,  document);
        ```